worldline/kotlin-workshop-javazone2025/02-01-compose.md

 Compose Multiplatform is the cross-platform equivalent of Compose for Android (which is the current official UI kit for Android).
-It runs on iOS, Android, the web and desktop (through the JVM).
+It runs on iOS, Android, the web, and desktop (through the JVM).
 Thus, it really allows Kotlin to be a _write once, run everywhere_ language.

 The current best way to get started in with the [Kotlin playground](https://play.kotlinlang.org/) which renders UI components in the browser thanks to the support of the web platform.

-## First compose App
+## First Compose App

 Let's start by running our first Compose Multiplatform application in the Kotlin playground: